benjaminwesson-okta/api/docs/endpoints/users.md

 ```

 ### POST /users/:id/credentials/forgot_password

 Sets a new password for a user by validating the user's answer to their current recovery question.
-This operation can only be performed on users in **ACTIVE** or **RECOVERY** `status` that have a valid [recovery question credential](#recovery-question-object)
+This operation can only be performed on users with a valid [recovery question credential](#recovery-question-object) and have an **ACTIVE** `status`.

+*Note: This operation is intended for applications that need to implement their own forgot password flow.
+You are responsibile for mitigation of all security risks such as phishing and replay attacks.
+Best-practice is to generate a expirable one-time token (OTT) that is sent to a verified email account.*

 #### Request Parameters